 Playbacks the selected sound file and proceed to next step when the playback finishes.
 This block is editable inline.
-If the icon is double-clicked, the sound file will be played back.
-To stop it, double-click the block again.
 See also section 5.2 on page 41

 Connects the call to the selected user, without checking the called number.
 If the user has multiple extensions, the system will ring them all.
 This block is editable inline.

 15.3.
-ROUTER 129
+ROUTER 133